r-lib/fs/README.md

 paths %>% file_delete()
 ```

-`dir_info()` returns a data frame, which works particularly nicely in
+**fs** functions also works well in conjunction with dplyr, purrr and
-conjunction with dplyr and other tidyverse packages.
+other tidyverse packages.

 ``` r
 suppressMessages(